SeanGavan/382-Lab-3/README.md

 RESET Signal on falling edge questions:
 _______________________________________
 How many counts does the firmware loop count down from?
 0xFFFF
 Amount of time each iteration of the delay loop consumes?
-2 ns
+1.6 micro seconds

 Writing Modes
 -------------